-Customer and Staff support If social distancing or physical separation is not possible when providing close contact services, Personal Protective Equipment (PPE) in the form of a visor will be required to mitigate the risk.
-There is no requirement for the client to wear any additional protection such as a mask or face covering, when the practitioner is wearing a visor.
-Display COVID signage in the salon to inform staff and customers of the salons practices for preventing the transmission of Covid 19.
+Customer and Staff support Display COVID signage in the salon to inform staff and customers of the salons practices for preventing the transmission of Covid 19.
 Provide additional training for employees on your Covid 19 control measures.
 Maintain details of customers each day for test and trace purposes.
 Give your customers reassurance, acknowledge and be aware of customer's apprehension.